dequelabs/axe-core/doc/API.md

 ##### Parameters

   - `vNode` – object.
 The flattened DOM tree to fetch a virtual node from
-  - `node` – node.
+  - `node` – HTMLElement.
 The HTML DOM node for which you need a virtual representation

 ##### Returns